joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-03-24-fiddler-ncaa-bracket.md

     return i / (j + i)
 ```

-Now, we have to implement the recursion from above.
-Starting at the bottom of the tree, we set the probability of a team making it to the first level to $1$
+Starting at the bottom of the tree, we set the probability of a team making it to the lowest level to $1$

 ```python
 P = defaultdict(lambda: 0.0)